DimaAlabsi/map_Assignment/README.md

  ## Author: Dima Alabsi

-## a web application that allows users to search for a specified city on a map
+## responsive web application that allows users to search for a specified city on a map

 ### Dependencies: